Saranam Groundbreaking Ceremony

 SARANAM, located in Albuquerque, New Mexico, is an innovative two-generational program that addresses the significant underlying causes of homelessness — lack of support systems and community, poverty, despair, and isolation.
 Saranam provides families with safe housing, intensive case management, a supportive community, and a pathway to self-sufficiency through education.
 With basic living needs provided for up to two years, families can focus their efforts on education, vocational development, and acquiring life skills for independent living.

-ECOterra Design-Build, Dekker Perich Sabatini and Tierra West Engineering — are joining with other construction trades — to create SARANAM WEST, a project on the west side of Albuquerque to develop homes for families without housing that need assistance.
+ECOterra Design-Build is joining up with other construction professionals and trades — to create SARANAM WEST, a project on the west side of Albuquerque to develop homes for families without housing that need assistance.

-SARANAM has operated its current 27-unit campus on the east side of Albuquerque since 2005.
+SARANAM has operated its current 20-unit campus on the east side of Albuquerque since 2005.
 Since 2015, a second site to increase the impact on ending family homelessness has been planned.

 A $4.5 million capital campaign project was committed to for the development of a 3.5-acre property next to the Mesa View United Methodist Church west of Montano Road and Coors.